MicrosoftDocs/power-platform/power-platform/well-architected/intelligent-application/design-principles.md

 Increase performance efficiency by:

 - Understanding target volumes to validate the target architecture and scale.
-Target volumes also help validate the licensing aspects of the copilot and the potential affect on Dataverse storage for conversation transcripts.
+Target volumes also help validate the licensing aspects of the copilot and the potential effect on Dataverse storage for conversation transcripts.
 - Understanding [platform limits](/microsoft-copilot-studio/requirements-quotas).
 When you integrate your intelligent application workload with external systems, for example through Power Automate or HTTP requests, it's important to validate that every component can handle the load.
 - Continuously monitoring performance and detecting anomalies by using tools such as Azure Monitor, Log Analytics, Application Insights, and alerts.
 - Understanding the expected response times for: